ChayceJRoss/ChayceJRoss.github.io/src/content/projects/capstone.md

 ## Horn's Method For Point Cloud Registration
 _Much of the work in this section of the project was based off of [Robotics Knowledge](https://roboticsknowledgebase.com/wiki/math/registration-techniques/)._

 In order to find a transformation from the CT Scans ("CT World") to the AR world we used **Horn's Method**.
-The goal of Horns Method is to find a tranform (uniform scale, rotation and translation) that minimises the error between one set of, $N$, fiducials (Left Hand) to another set of corresponding fiducials (Right Hand).
+The goal of Horns Method is to find a transform (uniform scale, rotation and translation) that minimises the error between one set of, $N$, fiducials (Left Hand) to another set of corresponding fiducials (Right Hand).
 More formally:
 $$
     (t, s, R) = \text{{argmin}} \sum |e_i|^2
 $$